WebContainer/Chrome-WebContainer/README.md

 # WebContainers

-A web container is a brokered POSIX implementation in WebAssembly.
+A web container is a brokered POSIX implementation for WebAssembly.
 Applications running in web containers have mediated access to the underlying system.
+We use Chromium with the intent to fully sandbox any running web containers.
+We use Chromium's cross-platform IPC system [mojo](https://chromium.googlesource.com/chromium/src/+/master/mojo/README.md) to mediate access between the running WebAssembly and underlying operating system.

 The current proof-of-concept barely works.
 Don't try it.